Published On: April 1st, 2023Tags: , , ,

 About the Author: KT Prominski, PT, DPT

-Dr. KT Prominski, PT, DPT is a physical therapist with MovementX in Northern Virginia.
+Dr. KT Prominski, PT, DPT is a physical therapist with MovementX in Arlington, Virginia.
+Her specialties include dry needling, blood flow restriction training, running analysis, and sports performance.

 Improving Mobility While Working From Home